We often stress the importance of creating an exit plan to maximise your company’s value.

 “I just wanna move on.”

-Because this business owner turned down the chance to create an exit strategy, he did himself out of £75,000.
+Because this business owner turned down the chance to create an exit plan, he did himself out of £75,000.
 He didn’t get what he deserved for his business.
-After 5+ years of solid hard work, he refrained from creating an exit strategy, which in the end meant that so much of his hard work was largely for nothing.
+After 5+ years of solid hard work, he didn’t create an exit plan, so much of it went to waste.

 An exit plan, then, is just as important as anything else you’ve worked on over the last few years.
-You’ve created, launched and scaled-up your business, but unless you create an exit plan for the final few months, you simply won’t maximise your profits when it comes time to sell.
+The final few months of your business are critical to maximising your profits when it comes time to sell.